Ichimonji10/cfg/ansible/roles/btrfs_scrub/README.rst

-btrfs-balance
+btrfs_scrub
 =============

-Periodically balance a btrfs filesystem.
+Periodically scrub a btrfs filesystem.

-Let the balance occur infrequently, such as once a month.
+Let the scrub occur infrequently, such as once a month.

 Example Playbook
 ----------------